Alpine skiing - Vonn wants to race against men

-OLYMPIA FIELDS, Illinois Women's alpine skiing champion Lindsey Vonn would like to race against men, she said on Wednesday at the Women’s Leadership Summit at the KPMG Women’s PGA Championship.
+OLYMPIA FIELDS, Illinois (Reuters) - Women's alpine skiing champion Lindsey Vonn would like to race against men, she said on Wednesday at the Women’s Leadership Summit at the KPMG Women’s PGA Championship.

 Vonn said she had long wanted to test herself against her male counterparts.